MichaelSasser/matrix-python.github.io/content/docs/contributing/shortcodes.md

 <a href="{{</* ref "shortcodes" */>}}#image-conventions">Image Conventions</a>
 ```

-HTML links are normally only used in in HTML documents or nested shortcodes,
+HTML links are normally only used in HTML documents or nested shortcodes,
 like the following `alert` code, where you can't use Markdown.

 ```text